Fit More in Your Suitcase By Packing With a Plan

 "The Pack-it Original Wallaby is perfect for all my toiletries and makeup.
 It's able to hold everything I need to bring on my weekend trips," says Cleydi Guitron, Web Coordinator.

 The Wallaby is an excellent place to store toiletries, because it has plenty of pockets and compartments, including a removable 3-1-1 pouch so you can fly through TSA screenings at the airport.
 It also has a handy hook, so you can hang it from your hotel or hostel's bathroom door and save counter space in the bathroom.

-No matter what drives you to travel, these three expert packing tips can help you streamline your preparation process.
-And you'll feel the difference from the moment you unzip your suitcase at your destination, because you'll know exactly where all your items are, and that'll help you to de-stress and enjoy your time away.
+No matter what drives you to travel, these three expert packing tips can help you streamline your preparation process, and even fit more stuff in your suitcase so you never have to leave behind the essentials on your next trip.
+You'll feel the difference from the moment you unzip your suitcase at your destination, because with a packing system and the right bag, you'll know exactly where all your items are, and that'll help you to de-stress and enjoy your time away.